THughes15/pi_tracker_github/README.md

 Before runnning, Config.py needs to be updated to include desired Sender and Reciever Email addresses, along with sender email exchange info, and password.
-(For gmail, the password required in an app password, not the password used to sign into the account, may be the same for other exchanges)
+(For gmail, the password required is an app password, not the password used to sign into the account, may be the same for other exchanges)